Code-Institute-Submissions/ci_milestone2/README.md

 Mobile:
 <img src="https://github.com/stefcruz/ci_milestone2/blob/master/readme/testing/user-stories/user-story-seven-mobile.png" width="250">

-- I want to see the nutritional information for the entire recipe
+- I want to see the nutritional information for the entire recipe.
   - Goal achieved: User goes to nutritional information section, can enter a list of ingredients and is presented with 2 tables, one with nutritional value for each ingredient and another with nutritional values for all the ingredients typed.

 Desktop: